-After an early night, we had an early morning, catching the bus at 7.30am.
-Our first stop was some old gold mines and we walked through the pitch black tunnels and over the rickety bridges before heading off.
-Next was the town of Hobbiton- not the place where Frodo lived but an actual town.
-We had a picture with a Lord of the Rings statue and grabbed a Meatball Sub for lunch and then we were on the way to our final destination of the day: Rotorua.
+After an early night, the Gap Year Buddy and I had an early morning, catching the bus at 7.30am.
+Our first stop was some old gold mines and we walked through the pitch black tunnels and over some rickety bridges before heading off.
+Next was the town of Hobbiton – not the place where Frodo lived but an actual town.
+We had a picture with a Lord of the Rings statue and grabbed a meatball sub for lunch but sadly we didn’t have time to take a tour over to the actual Shire movie set.
+Instead, we had to move onto our final destination of the day: Rotorua.

-Upon arriving, we went to a geothermal park, where there were mud pools and geysers sending steam out of the ground.
-We also got to see some of the native Kiwi birds which appeared to be wrestling with each other.
+Upon our arrival, we went to a geothermal park, where there were mud pools and geysers sending steam out of the ground.
+We also got to see some native Kiwi birds which appeared to be having some kind of fight with each other.

-We spent the morning wandering around town.
-We were collecting shot glasses in every country we visited (not the most practical souvenir but nevermind), so we found our New Zealand ones, bought some postcards and a Subway and headed back to the hostel to get ready for our skydive.
+The Gap Year Buddy and I spent the morning wandering around Rotorua.
+We were collecting shot glasses in every country we visited (not the most practical souvenir but never mind), so we found our New Zealand ones here, bought some postcards and a Subway and then headed back to the hostel to get ready for today’s big adventure: a skydive.